token1029/slashbot/CONTRIBUTING.md

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to psomash@ncsu.edu or secheaper@gamil.com.
+Please report unacceptable behavior to dwu6@ncsu.edu.

 Prerequistes required before starting this project

 1. Must be a graduate student at NC State University
-2. Must be a student in Software Engineering Course in Fall 2021
+2. Must be a student in Software Engineering Course in Fall 2023
 3. Have proficiency in Python

 ## How can I Contribute -
+Fork first, and merge with permission.

 ### Reporting Bugs